min2ha/ukwa-site/content/target/54334/index.en.md

   "subject": "UK General Election 2017"
 }

-# London School of Economics and Political Science: Euro Crisis in the Press: How the General Election 2017 Campaign is Shaping Up on Twitter

 This post presents an analysis of the use of Twitter by candidates at the 2017 general election.